siderolabs/talos/website/content/v1.4/talos-guides/configuration/nvidia-gpu-proprietary.md

 ```bash
 talosctl upgrade --image=ghcr.io/talos-user/installer:{{< release >}}-nvidia
 ```

+## Verifying the NVIDIA modules and the system extension

 Once the node reboots, the NVIDIA modules should be loaded and the system extension should be installed.